The information in boldface below was updated on July 13, 2008.

 Appendix: I currently do not recommend FSAGX, the Fidelity Select Gold Fund, as it no longer permits hourly trading, but only end-of-day trading; thus, its higher expense ratio of 0.97% is no longer justified.
 As readers who have been tracking gold mining shares for many years already know, being able to buy and sell at 10 a.m. is worth a lot, since it is around this time of day that gold mining shares usually make their lows when they are forming an important bottom.
 Sometimes HUI will rise several percent between 10 a.m. and 4 p.m., as it did on May 10, 2004 (when HUI made its nadir of 163.81).
 Once it is appropriate to sell gold mining shares, it is also usually advantageous to do so at 10 a.m., when they generally peak during the formation of market tops.

 GOLD AND REALITY: Gold and gold mining shares often correlate closely to the real rate of return for short-term U.S. time deposits.
 The lower the real rate of return, the better for gold and its shares, and vice versa.
 The real rate of return is equal to the nominal time deposit rate (roughly equal to the anticipated Federal funds rate) minus the inflation rate.
-(July 13, 2008) At the current time, core inflation is about 2.75% while the anticipated Federal funds rate is approximately 2.20%, yielding a real rate of return of negative 0.55%.
-This rate has become less negative in the past few months after having previously fallen sharply since the summer of 2007.
+(November 9, 2008) At the current time, core inflation is about 2.40% while the anticipated Federal funds rate is approximately 0.80%, yielding a real rate of return of negative 1.60%.
+Such a strong negative rate of return is strongly bullish for gold and silver, and especially for their shares.
 A special note to conspiracy fans who use an "underground" or "more realistic" rate of inflation: notice that this supposedly "better" rate follows exactly the same chart pattern as the official government rate.
 Therefore, the current spread had recently touched its highest point in more than six years, even if its absolute value differed from the numbers stated above.
 It should be noted that when gold experienced its lowest inflation-adjusted levels in 1999-2001, the inflation rate averaged 2.0% while the anticipated Federal funds rate was as high as 6.5%, yielding a real rate of return of as much as positive 4.5%.
 This positive 4.5% rate of return is the primary reason why gold fell all the way to $252 per troy ounce, not because of some ridiculous manipulation theory.

-LOOKING FORWARD TO 2060: I'll make a very far forward prediction by stating that I believe U.S. equities will make a double bottom in 2010 and 2018, with the Nasdaq bottoming in 2010, more than doubling sometime thereafter, and then making a final double-bottom retreat in 2018, followed by a roaring bull market that will create a very long-term double top for the Nasdaq just above 5000 by perhaps 2037, followed by the next secular bear market.
+LOOKING FORWARD TO 2060: I'll make a very far forward prediction by stating that I believe U.S. equities will make a double bottom in 2010/2011 and 2018/2019, with the Nasdaq bottoming in 2010/2011, more than doubling sometime thereafter, and then making a final double-bottom retreat in 2018/2019, followed by a roaring bull market that will create a very long-term double top for the Nasdaq just above 5000 by perhaps 2037, followed by the next secular bear market.
 The all-time Nasdaq high of 5132.50 from March 2000 will probably not be seen again until around 2060, six decades after it had previously visited that mark, and obviously representing a much lower real level because of inflation.
-Jeremy Grantham, in the February 6, 2006 edition of Barron's, made the exact same timewise prediction: U.S. equities will achieve their deepest nadir in 2010.
+Jeremy Grantham, in the February 6, 2006 edition of Barron's, made a similar timewise prediction: U.S. equities will achieve their deepest nadir in 2010.
 His logic is that any asset class typically takes about one decade to go from top to bottom (U.S. equities peaked in March 2000).
-U.S. residential real estate lovers, take heed: the peak in August 2005 [National Association of Realtors] implies that the bottom for U.S. housing prices will occur near 2015.
+Residential real-estate lovers, take heed: the peak in 2005-2007 for housing prices worldwide implies that the bottom will most likely occur in 2015-2017.